Handmade Mother’s Day Clay Flowers (Air Dry Clay Tutorial) 🌷

 the idea 💭

-flowers are the classic choice of course, but they only last a week or so before they start to wilt. so i started wondering if i could make flowers that last forever instead.
+mother’s day always makes me want to give something a little more personal than a shop-bought gift. flowers are the classic choice, of course — but they only last a week or so before they start to wilt. so i started wondering if i could make flowers that lasted forever instead.

-i’ll be honest though. shaping petals around soft clay definitely has a moment where you think this might not work at all.
+i’ll be honest — shaping petals around soft clay definitely has a moment where you think this might not work at all. but once the paint goes on, everything changes. suddenly it looks like a real flower. just one that lasts forever.

 step 2: shape the flower head